Infant Frenectomy Pain Management

-It is normal for swelling to occur at the lasered areas.
-This generally subsides after 24-48 hours.
+It is normal for swelling to occur at the lasered areas, and this generally subsides after 24-48 hours.
 Some babies can be fussy for several days following the procedure.
-This is normal and will subside.
+This is a normal part of frenectomy recovery and will subside.

 - Try freezing a thin layer of breast milk, break off a small piece, and place it on the wound.